Trent Alexander-Arnold: Liverpool boss Jurgen Klopp says right-back is a doubt to face Manchester City

-Liverpool manager Jurgen Klopp says Trent Alexander-Arnold is a doubt for Sunday's Premier League game against Manchester City, live on Sky Sports.
+Liverpool manager Jurgen Klopp does not expect Trent Alexander-Arnold to be fit for Sunday's Premier League game against Manchester City, live on Sky Sports.

 Alexander-Arnold did not make the trip to Portugal as Liverpool played their second match of this season's Champions League campaign against Porto on Tuesday.

-Klopp confirmed the England international was absent due to an injury he suffered in Saturday's 3-3 draw at Brentford which has turned out to be more serious than first thought.
+Klopp confirmed the right-back was absent due to an injury he suffered in Saturday's 3-3 draw at Brentford, and said he may also be unavailable for selection for England's upcoming internationals.

+Speaking after Liverpool's 5-1 victory over Porto, Klopp said: "Trent felt his abductor - in that area he has a little injury.

+"No muscle injury heals that quick (in time for Sunday) - after that I don't want to make the decision for him but I don't think it will be possible for him to be with the national team.
+Hopefully after that he will be ready again."

 "He is out for today for sure, he didn't travel, and it doesn't look great for the City game as well.